Homeless shoplifter wanted to be caught so he could get help

 Mr Brint added: “When he was arrested he said he had been ‘hammering them’ so he could get help from the probation service.

-Magistrates sentenced Stevenson to a 12 month community order with an Alcohol Treatment Requirement and a Rehabilitation Activity Requirement.
+Magistrates sentenced Stevenson on November 17 to a 12 month community order with an Alcohol Treatment Requirement and a Rehabilitation Activity Requirement.

 He was also fined £40 and must pay £216.98 in compensation.